OFFIS-DAI/mango/docs/source/agents-container.rst

 A container can be parametrized regarding its connection type ('tcp' or 'MQTT') and regarding the codec that is used for message serialization.
-The default codec is JSON (see section codecs for more information)
+The default codec is JSON (see section codecs for more information).
+It is also possible to define the clock that an agents scheduler should use (see section scheduling).

 After a container is created, it is waiting for incoming messages on the given address.
 As soon as the container has some agents, it will distribute incoming messages